 A processor, as the name suggests, processes personal data.
 The controller gives the processor the task of processing personal data.
 It is the responsibility of the controller to make sure that data is processed in compliance with the GDPR.
 A processor can be company/organisation internal or could also be a cloud service (external processor).

-The current status is as follows: The UK will be treated as a “third country” (a country that is not a member of the EU) as of the 29th March 2019.
+The current status is as follows: The UK will be treated as a “third country” (a country that is not a member of the EU) as of October 31st, 2019.
 Depending on the agreement that the UK and the EU negotiate, the status of a “third country” could change, depending on the negotiated deal.

 The GDPR applies as soon as an organisation collects any sort of personal data from an EU citizen.
 This can be a persons name or their IP-address, basically anything that can be used to identify a person.
 It does not matter where the company is based, what matters is whether they are collecting and processing an EU-citizens personal data.